Swadlincote: History

 Swadlincote's name is derived from the Old English Swartlings Cottas, Swartling being a man's name and cottas meaning cottages.
 Past forms of the name include Sivardingescote and Swartlincote.
 Local residents sometimes shorten its name to "Swad".

 The Domesday Book of 1086 recorded Swadlincote as a small manor.
 It was part of the parish of Gresley (latterly Church Gresley) until the 19th century.

 The first record of mineral extraction in the area is from the end of the 13th century, but the area remained rural until the industrialisation in the 18th century.
-The presence of coal and clay in the area led to urbanisation, as collieries, brickworks and potteries came to dominate.
+The presence of coal and clay in the area led to urbanisation, as collieries (such as the Granville Colliery), brickworks and potteries came to dominate.
 These industries continued to expand until the Second World War.
 One traditional bottle-shaped kiln survives in Alexandra Road.

 The fire-clay strata in the coal measures has a high alumina content.
 Swadlincote is one of only six places in Britain with clay deposits of such quality.
 This makes it particularly suitable for salt glazing.
 The properties of the clay mean it is easily shaped into pipes that are resistant to sewage.
 The Public Health Act 1875 created a huge demand for locally produced pipes.

 Emmanuel Church of England parish church is a Gothic Revival building consecrated in 1846, designed by Henry Isaac Stevens and completed in 1848.
 Swadlincote also had a Wesleyan chapel by then.
-Today the town has also the Roman Catholic church of Saints Peter and Paul.
+Today the town has also the Roman Catholic church of Saints Peter and Paul designed by the architect George Bernard Cox and completed in 1958.